I've been revisiting ethers.js recently to refresh my understanding of the details and to write a simple tutorial called "WTF Ethers" for beginners.

 Digital Signature Contract Overview

-to validate whitelist addresses and mint NFTs.
+The SignatureNFT contract in the WTF Solidity 37: Digital Signature uses ECDSA to validate whitelist addresses and mint NFTs.
 Let's discuss two important functions:

 -